You noticed that your baby isn’t able to do some of the things that other children his age can do.

 Where do you go?

 There are a lot of feelings and worries attached to getting services for your child.
-BUT the importance of getting your child the services they need can not be stressed enough!
+But, I can’t stress enough the importance of getting your child the services they need!

 Here are some tips to help you get started.

 The whole process can be overwhelming; but the sooner you get started, the better.
 If a child is behind in development and he isn’t getting help, the gap will only get wider.

 EARLY INTERVENTION—services for children birth to three years old

 Children who are younger than three years old who qualify for services will receive them through the County Department of Health.
 The first thing you should do is contact your county DOH.
 Here is the information for Long Island, New York.

 Telephone (516) 227-8661

 Look for the early intervention or special education services number on your city or county’s department of health web page.
 The process will be the same.

 The County Department of Health will set you up with a “service coordinator”, who will be your “go-to” person in regards to getting your children’s evaluations set up and services delivered.